dahtah/KirchhoffForests.jl/docs/src/index.md

-# KirchoffForests.jl: a Julia package for Random Forests on Graphs, and Applications
+# KirchhoffForests.jl: a Julia package for Random Forests on Graphs, and Applications

 ## What's a random forest?